Saint Gallen University Scholarships

 Notker the Stammerer (c.
 840 – 6 April 912), Notker Balbulus, or simply Notker, was a Benedictine monk at the Abbey of Saint Gall active as a composer, poet and scholar.
 Described as "a significant figure in the Western Church", Notker made substantial contributions to both the music and literature of his time.
 He is usually credited with two major works of the Carolingian period: the Liber Hymnorum, which includes an important collection of early musical sequences, and an early biography of Charlemagne, the Gesta Karoli Magni.
 His other works include a biography of Saint Gall known as the Vita Sancti Galli and a martyrology, among others.
 Born near the Abbey of Saint Gall, Notker was educated alongside the monks Tuotilo and Ratpert; all three were composers, making the Abbey an important center of early medieval music.
 Notker quickly became a central figure of the Abbey and among the leading literary scholars of the Early Middle Ages.
 A renowned teacher, he taught Solomon III, the bishop of Constance and on occasion advised Charles the Fat.
 Although venerated by the Abbey of Saint Gall and the namesake of later scholars there such as Notker Physicus and Notker Labeo, Notker was never formally canonized.
 He was given "the Stammerer" as an epithet, due to his lifelong stutter.

-Article Title : Notker the Stammerer
+Article title : Notker the Stammerer

-Article Title : Saint Petersburg State University
+Article title : Saint Petersburg State University

-Article Title : University of Fribourg
+Article title : University of Fribourg

-Article Title : Vetus Latina manuscripts
+Article title : Vetus Latina manuscripts

-Article Title : Korea University
+Article title : Newcastle University

-Article Title : Carleton University
+Article title : Loughborough University

 The George Washington University School of Medicine and Health Sciences (GW SMHS for short) was established in 1824, due to the need for doctors in the District of Columbia (DC).
 The school formally opened its doors a year later in 1825.
 It is the eleventh oldest medical school in the United States and the first medical school established in the nation's capital.
 The school has more than 700 medical students currently enrolled in its Doctor of Medicine (MD) program.